ftan84/housing_price/report.md

 # Conclusion

-As we anticipated, an ensemble model, in our case, Random Forest, produced better results than any individual model with an RMSE value of 150472, though only incrementally better given the set of parameters we used for this project.
-We chose to use 1000 estimators, a low value by any standard, to minimize the training time.
+As we anticipated, an ensemble model, in our case, Random Forest, produced better results than any individual model with an out-of-sample RMSE value of 150472, though only incrementally better given the set of parameters we used for this project.
+We chose to use 1500 estimators, a low value by any standard, to minimize the training time.
 The final CV evaluation table is provided below:

 | Model | RMSE |
 |---|---|